junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 1869
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1869

-That the bill from the Senate (S. 1869) entitled “An Act to require the disclosure of ownership of high-security space leased to accommodate a Federal agency, and for other purposes.”, do pass with the following
+> To require the disclosure of ownership of high-security space leased to accommodate a Federal agency, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title; findings